Skint Dad

 One is being a mystery shopper.
 You go to a set shop, answer some questions and take some photos.
 Upload the results to the appropriate site and receive some money back as an incentive.

-My favorites are iPoll and Click and Walk, mainly because I can get them on my mobile.
-Although this isn’t a consistent stream of income, it contributes towards my emergency fund and it’s always nice to get a little money boost.
+My favourites are iPoll and Click and Walk, mainly because I can get them on my mobile.
+Although this isn’t a consistent stream of income, it contributes towards my emergency fund, and it’s always nice to get a little money boost.

 This quickly adds up, and they are very efficient at finding you the money.